 Other duties that may be assigned.

-Minimum of a High School diploma/GED.
-1 year of related experience as an Ophthalmic Technician.
+Minimum of a High School diploma or General Education Degree.
+1 year exp. as an Ophthalmic Technician

 Familiarity with the operation of computers.

 Ability to enter information into the computer system

 Technical qualifications or specialized certifications: